 Eventually we decided to move to the comfy sofas in the bar area and ordered teas (like our bladders needed anymore liquid).

-3 South Place really is the perfect place to catch up with friends, family or loved one.
+The South Place Hotel really is the perfect place to catch up with friends, family or loved one.
 The warm friendly atmosphere makes you feel like your at home, until you spy some contemporary piece of artwork from the corner of your eye or Easter psycho bunny!

-The bottomless brunch is incredible value for money and its hard to fault 3 South Place.
+The bottomless brunch is incredible value for money and it’s hard to fault the South Place hotel.
 Could this mid morning meal herald the death of the Sunday roast?
 Well it’s giving it a run for its money.
 I know this won’t be the last time I walk through those doors.

 Have you been to a brunch spot recently?
 Where was it and did it live up to expectations?
 Let me know in the comments box below.